thomas211738/SBA/README.md

 Our theory was that different sports books update their odds slightly differently after specific game events, and therefore there could be more significant differences in odds as the game goes on.

-Here is an example we did with the mavericks vs clippers:
+Here is an example we did with the Mavericks vs Clippers:

 <img width="930" alt="image" src="https://github.com/thomas211738/SBA/assets/109131481/304868f4-acb2-4bb5-b5bd-8737bbc13650">